komodorio/docs/docs/Learn/Actions-PodExec.md

-# Pod Shell Access
+# Pod Shell

-Pod shell access allows you to start a shell session against containers in your clusters so you can run various commands to examine the state of the container from within.
+Pod shell allows you to initiate a shell session against containers in your clusters so you can run various commands to examine the state of the container from within.

 In essense, it is similar to the experience provided by the `kubectl exec -it POD_NAME -- /bin/bash` command